* Come and try one of the hottest hobbies for women! Whether you sing high, low

 Becoming a member

-If you decide you would like to become a member of Cambridge Harmony Chorus you begin by becoming a provisional member.
-As soon as you start paying your subscription you will be given access to the members’ section of the website so you can start printing off sheet music and downloading the audio files – we still call them ‘teach tapes’ even though we stopped using ‘tape’ years ago!
+As soon as you decide you would like to become a member and start paying your subscription, we'll give you access to the members' section of the website so you can print off sheet music and download audio files.

 Contact us for more information or just turn up at the start of a rehearsal.
 You are welcome to watch, but we usually like to get visitors joining in as soon as possible - so be prepared to do some singing!